 - Understand the challenges of travel, communication, isolation and connection, overlaying the issues that exist for towns and district communities.

 - Consider if interpreting and translation services are required when engaging with remote communities.
-Refer to the South Australian Aboriginal Languages Interpreters and Translators Guide (Department of the Premier and Cabinet).
+Refer to the South Australian Aboriginal Languages Interpreters and Translators Guide (Attorney-General's Department).